CSTR-Edinburgh/snickery/README.md

 Note: initially, extraction and resampling were done with a single script.
 When using many cores on CSTR servers, the Python code for resampling really slowed things down.
 I separated the code until I have chance to debug this properly.

-As a final step, split MFCCs into energy and 12 others (this step should probably be merged into the other scripts):
+As a final step, split MFCCs into energy and 12 others.
+Also, check the data for some outlying values like -10000000000.0 and -5000000000.0 which make standardisation of the data crazy.
+Do this crudely by setting values outside the range [-100, 100] to 0.
+These steps should probably be merged into the other scripts):

 ```
  python ./script_data/split_mfccs.py /afs/inf.ed.ac.uk/group/cstr/projects/nst/oliver/hybrid_work/data/fls_data/pitch_sync/